Alyas Batman en Robin: Production

 The film was initially an unauthorized production from Viva Films, set to be released in 1989 to capitalize on the then in-production 1989 Batman film starring Michael Keaton.
 Shooting lasted into June 1989, with comedians Joey de Leon and Rene Requiestas alleging that Dawn Zulueta was causing delays in the final weeks of shooting due to prioritizing her other commitments.
 Warner Bros.
 (Note: The Manila Standard erroneously referred to King Features Syndicate as the copyright owners of the Batman franchise; most other sources named Warner Bros. as the company who threatened legal action.) objected to the use of their characters' names and costumes, which resulted in production being halted a day before its completion.
 Despite de Leon's attempt to remedy the situation by proposing to title the film Hello Batman...
 How's Robin, the release of the film was still blocked for some time.
-The film was eventually produced and released by Regal Films in 1991, two years later than the intended 1989 release.
+According to Joey's son Jako de Leon, the producers of the film negotiated with Warner Bros. for the official rights and licensing over the use of the Batman intellectual property, eventually clearing its release by Regal Films in 1991, two years later than the intended 1989 release.

 A sequel was planned, launching Thursday group member and popular matinee teen idol and heartthrob Hector Chua, but those plans did not materialize.

 Parodies

 The "R" on the Robin costume was intentionally stylized to resemble the logo of its eventual producer, Regal Films, a rival to the film's original production company Viva Films.
+Joey de Leon breaks the fourth wall to point this out, and Keempee de Leon apologetically says "Nabili na" (lit. '"It's been bought"').

 Panchito's Tiyo Paenguin literally means "Uncle Paenguin", which is a portmanteau of the names "Tiyo Paeng" (Paeng being a nickname for Raphael/Rafael) and "Penguin".
 The name is also a double entendre of the Spanish-derived Filipino term for fellatio, chupa.

 Joey de Leon imitates the mannerisms of Fernando Poe Jr. in some scenes of the film.
 Poe had earlier produced a similar Batman parody film in 1965.

 Dawn Zulueta's character is based on Vicky Vale, Batman's love-interest who works as a reporter in the comics and as a photojournalist in Kim Basinger's version of the character in the 1989 film.
 Similarly, her name is a combination of the names of then-ABS-CBN News and Current Affairs correspondents, Angelique Lazo and Loren Legarda.
+In the final song and dance sequence, she appears dressed as Wonder Woman.
 Her butler, Noli Boy, on the other hand is a spoof of another ABS-CBN anchor Noli de Castro, with him often quoting the latter's signature Magandang Gabi, Bayan.